ooppii11/My_Ctf/README.md

 ---

 Thank you for checking out My_Ctf!
-We hope this platform helps you in creating engaging and secure CTF challenges.
+I hope this platform helps you in creating engaging and secure CTF challenges.